NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/assignment_C5.rst.txt

 .. code::

-   apps tapis apps search --name like simcenter -f json
+   tapis apps search --name like simcenter -f json

 You should see one with an id **simcenter-dakota-1.0.0u1**.
 Have a look at it's description.